top of page

 Electronic Equipment Facts

-• Electronic equipment contains a variety of hazardous substances that require special disposal.
-For example:
+• Electronic equipment contains a variety of hazardous substances that require special disposal such as:

 • Circuit boards and electronic wiring contain lead, chrome and other metals